Francisca-Heii/online-store-app/README.md

 4. Navigate easily through the website so that I can find everything easily.
 5. See **different categories** on the navigation menu so that I can have an idea of what type of products are sold.
 6. See some information **about delivery, quality status, and checkout** so that I can be aware as I navigate the site.
-7. Search for a product by **name or description** to quickly see if it is available.
+7. Search for a product by **name or category** to quickly see if it is available.
 8. See the **total of my bag** at any time to avoid spending much and keep updated.
 9. **Easily sort and filter** the available products across all/specific categories, identifying the best rated, best priced, and alphabetically sorted.
 10. Easily access a specific category of available products, so that I can quickly find what I am looking for.
 11. See **slide show images** so that I can stay longer and explore the site.
 12. See **shop living, shop dining, shop bedroom, and shop accessories** displayed in cards, so that I can easily navigate to a certain category.
 13. **View items in my bag, adjust or delete** the number of items so that they can fit my budget.